-(Optional Hanger) Weld-On Installation
+Weld-On Installation (Optional Hanger)

-Check that the location provides adequate clearance for suspension components.

-Hangers and air spring mounting plates should be perpendicular to the chassis frame and in alignment with each other.

-- Mark the desired location of the hangers on the vehicle frame.
-Hangers must be installed as shown on the engineering drawing for proper axle alignment. - 2.
+- Verify location provides adequate clearance for suspension components.
+Hangers and air spring mounting plates should be perpendicular to the chassis frame and in alignment with each other. - 2.
+Mark the desired location of the hangers on the vehicle frame.
+Hangers must be installed as shown on the engineering drawing for proper axle alignment. - 3.
 Weld the hangers to the frame with 1/4" fillet welds completely around the hangers.
-Stop the welds 1/2" from the corners and edges. - 3.
-Mark the desired location of the air spring mounting plates on the frame.
-A minimum 0.75-inch clearance must be maintained around the air spring when it is at maximum diameter. - 4.
+Stop the welds 1/2" from the corners and edges. - Mark the desired location of the air spring mounting plates on the frame.
+A minimum 0.75" clearance must be maintained around the air spring when the air spring is at its maximum diameter. - 5.
 Weld the air spring mounting plates to the frame with 3/16" fillet welds.

-Stub axle suspensions are designed with a roll joint.
+CAUTION Stub-axle suspensions are designed with a roll-joint.
 Roll stops are not provided in this suspension.
-Tire rub plates must be installed on the trailer frame to limit roll to 10-degrees or less.
+Tire rub-plates must be installed on the trailer frame to limit roll to 10-degrees or less.